HansjoergW/sec-fincancial-statement-data-set/README.md

 # Latest news / most important changes from previous versions

 ## 1.0 -> 1.1
-* `secfsdstools.e_collector.zipcollecting.ZipCollector` supports now loading of multiple zip files:
+* `secfsdstools.e_collector.zipcollecting.ZipCollector` supports loading multiple zip files:
   * `ZipCollector.get_zip_by_names()` is new and takes a list of zipfilenames
   * `ZipCollector.get_all_zips()` is new and loads data from all zip files
+* `secfsdstools.e_filter.rawfiltering.OfficialTagsOnlyFilter` is new and removes none us-gaap tags

 ## 0.5 -> 1.0
 * The API was redesigned completely from version 0.5 to version 1.0 <br>